Pieter-Dirk Uys was born in Cape Town in 1945 and has been in the theatre since the

 Teddy award at the Berlin International Film Festival; in 2012 he received both the

-FW de Klerk Goodwill Award and the German-Africa Award; and in 2016 received the
+FW de Klerk Goodwill Award and the German-Africa Award; and in 2016 he received the

 ACT (Arts & Culture Trust) Theatre Lifetime Achievement Award.